Baldwin Hills Crenshaw Plaza

 The Conservancy reviewed and submitted comments on the Draft Environmental Impact Report (EIR) in February 2015.
 The City subsequently recirculated a revised Draft EIR in January 2016, which did not include any changes to the cultural resources analysis.
 The Final EIR was released in November 2016.

-The Conservancy is pleased that the proposed project would preserve and incorporate the Broadway and May Company Buildings into the new development.
-Overall, we believe the proposed project is heading in the right direction.
+Overall, the Conservancy is pleased that the project plans to preserve and incorporate the Broadway and May Company Buildings into the new development.

 In our February 2015 comments on the Draft Environmental Impact Report (EIR), the Conservancy recommended the preparation of a detailed preservation plan for the two historic buildings.
 The plan should outline appropriate treatments, sensitive signage options, and guidelines for compatible new construction.